Govardhanak/Govardhanak/README.md

-- 👋 Hi, I’m @Govardhanak
+- 👋 Hi there, I’m Govardhana K
-- 👀 I’m interested in Data Analysis, python and machine learning
+- 👀 Thanks for checking my profile.
+I’m passionate in Data Analysis, python and machine learning
 - 🌱 I’m currently learning Data Analysis using python at Udacity
 - 💞️ I’m looking to collaborate on python, data analysis, data wrangling, EDA etc.,
 - 📫 How to reach me at 'GROVI1987@GMAIL.COM'